Rakoim/FYP_Password_Manager/README.md

 ### 1. Download the Latest Version
 - Navigate to the top of the **Releases** section on the right side of this page.
-- Find the latest version of the `password-manager-installer.exe` file and **click on it** to download it.
+- Find the latest version of the `password-manager-installer.exe` file and **click on it** to download.
+- **Also download the `User_Manual.pdf` provided in the same release.**
+  It contains step-by-step instructions and screenshots for usage.

 ### 2. Run the Installer
 - After downloading the installer, **double-click** it to run.